Long-term Hydrodynamic Simulations on the Planetesimals Trapped in the First-order Mean Motion Resonances: Discussion and conclusion

 \section{Discussion and conclusion}

 We implement the drag law into FARGO3D and perform long-term 2D hydrodynamic simulations to study the dynamics of planetesimals under the influences of gas drag and resonant perturbations.
-In this paper, we focus on the $j:(j + 1)$ first-order, exterior mean motion resonances.
+In this paper, we focus on the $j:(j + 1)$ first-order, exterior MMRs.
 We find the exact resonance location is larger than the nominal resonance location.
-The shift in resonance location is caused by the precession of the planetesimal, which is induced mainly by the resonant perturbations from the inner planet, instead of the gas drag or the gravitational forces from an axis-symmetric gaseous disk.
+The shift in resonance location is caused by the precession of the planetesimal, which is induced mainly by the resonant perturbations from the inner planet, instead of the gas drag or the gravitational forces from an axisymmetric gaseous disk.
 The amount of shift increases in a gaseous disk less perturbed by the planet.
-This suggests the asymmetric structures induced by the planet could affect the exact resonance location, possibly via the wake-planet interaction.
+This suggests the asymmetric structures induced by the planet could affect the exact resonance location, possibly via the wake--planet interaction.

-We re-examine the analytical expressions of the equilibrium eccentricity and the minimum size of planetesimal that can trigger resonance trapping, outlined in \citet{1985Icar...62...16W}, with our results from hydrodynamic simulations.
+We reexamine the analytical expressions of the equilibrium eccentricity and the minimum size of planetesimal that can trigger resonance trapping, outlined in \citet{1985Icar...62...16W}, with our results from hydrodynamic simulations.
 We find the expression in \citet{1985Icar...62...16W} underestimates the equilibrium eccentricity for cases of $j < 5$.
-The deviation in eccentricity is signifcant in particular the case of 1:2 resonance, with a factor of $30 - 40\%$.
+The deviation in eccentricity is significant in particular in the case of 1:2 resonance, with a factor of $30 - 40\%$.
 The correct eccentricity can be approximated by the modified expression in Eq.\ (\ref{eq:e_eq_modified}), with an error up to $3\%$ for $j \le 5$.